 Chairman of the Board and Chief Executive Officer of Stifel Financial Corp.
 Mr. Kruszewski has extensive managerial and leadership experience in the financial services industry in addition to a comprehensive understanding and knowledge of the Company's day-to-day operations and strategy.

 - Stifel Financial Corp.

-- Chairman (2001 present)
+- Chairman(2001 present)

-- Chief Executive Officer (September 1997 present)
+- Chief Executive Officer (September 1997 - present)

 - President (September 1997 - June 2014)

-- Stifel, Nicolaus & Company, Incorporated

-- Chairman (2001 present)

-- President (2011 present)

-- Chief Executive Officer

-(1997 present)

 Additional Professional Experience, Community Involvement and Education